ACARP seeks research proposals that address key industry problems on an annual basis.

 - Improved understanding/management of land use conflicts across the mining life cycle including the early identification of issues/aspects necessary to promote win-win outcomes and encourage consensus from competing interests.

-- Sustainable coal washery management with a focus on reduced environmental footprint and beneficial use of washery by-products.
+- Sustainable coal washery by-product management with a focus on beneficial use.

 - Revegetation including species selection and improved methods for the introduction of recalcitrant and/or high interest native species in mine rehabilitation.